 - Data Encryption Standard (DES),

 - Triple Data Encryption Standard (3DES),

-- Advanced Encryption Standard (AES),
+- Advanced Encryption Standard (AES).

-- Secure Hashing (SHA-1),

-- Rivest-Shamir-Adleman (RSA),

-- Prime Number Generation (Miller-Rabin test).

 AUG4.O.Mem Access

 Area based Memory Access Control:

 The TOE must provide the Smartcard Embedded Software with the capability to define restricted access memory areas.
 The TOE must then enforce the partitioning of such memory areas so that access of software to memory areas is controlled as required, for example, in a multi-application environment.